|

 Mecklenburg-Schwerin

-his family in that little town.
+his family in that little town before coming to America in 1873.

 Wilhelmina Friedericka "Rika" Knaack lived in the village of